NatWeiss/RapidGame/README.md

 It's possible to create your own game templates.
 Here's the step-by-step instructions:

  1. Create your game directory.
-If your game is called "Zombie Matrix", name the directory `Zombie Matrix`, including the space.
+If your game is called "ZombieMatrix", name the directory `ZombieMatrix`.

- 2. Use the name of your game including any whitespace or punctation throughout your game project.
+ 2. Use the name of your game throughout your game project.
 RapidGame will automatically search and replace the title in most types of source and project files.

  3. If you'd like a file or directory renamed, make sure it starts with your game's title.
-For example, if you have `Zombie Matrix.xcodeproj` it will get changed to `MyNewGame.xcodeproj`.
+For example, if you have `ZombieMatrix.xcodeproj` it will get changed to `MyNewGame.xcodeproj`.

  4. Whenever there's an instance of your package name, replace the beginning with `com.wizardfu.`, lowercase the title and remove any punctuation, so `com.mycompany.zombierevolution` becomes `com.wizardfu.zombierevolution`.
 This will get changed by the templating system when creating new game projects.

  5. Copy your game template to the `templates/<engine>` directory of RapidGame.
 On Mac / Linux this is `/usr/local/lib/node_modules/rapidgame`.
 You can use the `npm prefix -g` command to determine where Node modules are installed on your system.
-If you're on Mac OS X, the template is for Unity and it's called "Zombie Matrix" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/Zombie Matrix/`.
+If you're on Mac OS X, the template is for Unity and it's called "ZombieMatrix" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/ZombieMatrix/`.

  6. Your template is now ready for testing.
-Try it out like this: `rapidgame create <engine> MyNewGame com.mycompany.mynewgame -t "Zombie Matrix" `.
+Try it out like this: `rapidgame create <engine> MyNewGame com.mycompany.mynewgame -t "ZombieMatrix" `.

 Contributing